cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 boxes provide high availability; at any one time, one of them is the leader providing services while the other is a follower providing failover support.

-Some CDAP components run on YARN, while others orchestrate the Hadoop cluster.
+Some CDAP components run on YARN, while others orchestrate “containers” in the Hadoop cluster.
-The CDAP Gateway service starts a router instance on each of the local boxes and instantiates one or more gateway instances on YARN as determined by the gateway service configuration.
+The CDAP Router service starts a router instance on each of the local boxes and instantiates one or more gateway instances on YARN as determined by the gateway service configuration.

 We have specific